-Buenos Aires suffered a similar attack.
-What seemed to be a trend of anti-semite violence, developing in an atmosphere of impunity, invigorated the victims of the 1994 assault to organize and take their part in finding justice.
+Memoria Activa is the organization created by the survivors and families of the victims of the terrorist attack.
+Its origins, however, can be traced to 1992, when the Israeli Embassy at Buenos Aires suffered a similar attack.
+What seemed to be a trend of anti-Semitic violence, developing in an atmosphere of impunity, invigorated the victims of the 1994 assault to organize and to take part in finding justice.

-To a large extent the rise of Memoria Activa was grounded over the foundations established by the broader human rights movement in Argentina.
-Through the 1970s and 1980s an important array of organizations struggled against the last dictatorial regime.
-These include the now-well-known activities of Madres de Plaza De Mayo, Abuelas de Plaza de Mayo and CELS itself.
-The processes that created democracy in Argentina, had also built a series of committed networks and inserted the human rights discourse deep into civil society.
+To a large extent, the rise of Memoria Activa was grounded in the foundations established by the broader human rights movement in Argentina.
+Through the 1970s and 1980s, an important array of organizations struggled against the last dictatorial regime.
+These include the now-well-known activities of Madres de Plaza De Mayo, Abuelas de Plaza de Mayo, and CELS itself.
+The processes that created democracy in Argentina had also built a series of committed networks and inserted the human rights discourse deep into civil society.
 The movement launched by Memoria Activa profited from these pre-existent networks and mobilized the resources supporting human rights activism.

 Obviously, the rise of this mobilization happened much more organically.
-After the attack, the families would gather in the site of the explosion to remember their deceased and ratify their commitment to find justice together.
-They would also demonstrate in front of the Courts and appeal to the public sense of injustice.
-Eventually, from this incipient mobilization crystallized an organized body that still spearheads a struggle today, in spite of all the drawbacks and negative effects that the political manipulation of the AMIA Case would provoke in the broader social imaginary.
+After the attack, the families would gather at the site of the explosion to remember their deceased loved ones and simultaneously ratified their commitment to find justice together.
+They would also demonstrate in front of the courts and appeal to the public's sense of injustice.
+Eventually, from this incipient mobilization crystallized an organized body that still spearheads the struggle to find justice today despite the drawbacks and negative effects that the political manipulation of the AMIA Case would provoke in the broader social imaginary.

-The relevance of Memoria Activa, family members, survivors and other activists, in the pursuit of justice cannot be overemphasized.
-If it was not for their perseverance, the case would have likely been concluded under false evidence.
-They have become, in a very literal sense, guardians of the collective memory.
-They keep alive the affects and emotions that engulfed Argentinians in the day of the attack.
-Their intervention has made sure that the collective memory does not forget the feelings of social indignation, mourning and hope for justice.
-An iconic symbol of how Memoria Activa works to ensure the continuity of this struggle is the annual gathering that the takes place on the date of the attack.
-Year after year, the members of Memoria Activa gather in the site of the explosion and read aloud the names of victims, as the public responds "Presente" (He/She is here).
+The relevance of Memoria Activa, family members, survivors and other activists in the pursuit of justice cannot be overemphasized: If it was not for their perseverance, the case would have likely been concluded under false evidence.
+These groups have become, in a very literal sense, guardians of the collective memory.
+They keep alive the affects and emotions that engulfed Argentinians on the day of the attack-their intervention has made sure that the collective memory does not forget the feelings of social indignation, mourning and hope for justice.
+An iconic symbol of how Memoria Activa works to ensure the continuity of this struggle, is the annual gathering that the takes place on the date of the attack.
+Year after year, the members of Memoria Activa gather at the site of the explosion and read aloud the names of victims as the public responds "Presente" (He/She is here).